What is Kinhin?

 The two paces

-The two main Japanese inheritances walk at substantially different speeds.
-The Sōtō form, codified in Dōgen's thirteenth-century Fukan-zazengi and Eihei Shingi, is famously slow: roughly half a foot per inhalation, with a pause on the exhale, such that one circuit of a small zendō can take ten or fifteen minutes.
-The slowness is not stylistic.
-Sōtō's working claim is that kinhin is *shikantaza* on the feet — the same just-sitting attention, the same refusal to add discursive content, lifted off the cushion and asked to sustain itself under the additional task of walking.
-The slow pace makes the additional task continuous rather than incidental: the walker who tries to think about the walking discovers very quickly that the pace exceeds the rate at which thought can keep up with it.
-The Rinzai form is the opposite.
-The pace is brisk — close to a fast walk, sometimes close to a controlled jog — and the line moves vigorously around the hall under the jikidō's timing.
-Rinzai's reading is that the walking is the *kōan*-curriculum's bellows: the increased respiratory and circulatory load is held to sharpen the attention rather than to settle it, and the practitioner is expected to hold the kōan at higher cognitive temperature across the period than the sitting alone produces.
-The two paces are not in dispute; they are two readings of what the same form is doing, and most contemporary Western zendō have settled on one or the other depending on the founding lineage.
+The two main Japanese lineages walk at very different speeds.
+The Sōtō form, codified in Dōgen's thirteenth-century Fukan-zazengi and Eihei Shingi, is very slow: roughly half a foot per inhalation, with a pause on the exhale.
+One circuit of a small zendō can take ten or fifteen minutes.
+Sōtō's reading is that kinhin is *shikantaza* on the feet: the same just-sitting attention lifted off the cushion.
+The slow pace makes this demand continuous.
+A walker who tries to think through the walking finds very quickly that the pace outstrips thought.
+The Rinzai form moves briskly under the jikidō's timing, sometimes close to a jog.
+The Rinzai reading is that the walking sharpens attention rather than settling it.
+The practitioner is expected to hold the *kōan* at higher intensity across the walking period than the sitting alone produces.
+Most contemporary Western zendō have settled on one pace or the other depending on their founding lineage.

 Where it appears in the index